eissapk/letter-filling-detector/README.md

 > A simple detector for filling dashed letters

 ### Todo List
-* support touch screens
+* fix on real touch screens (currently it works fine with desktop browser touch mode)
-* make it responsive